sopherapps/ckydb/implementations/go-ckydb/README.md

 ### File formats

-- The file format of the ".idx" index files is just "key<key_value_separator>TIMESTAMPED-key<token>" separated by a unique token e.g. "{&*/%}" and a key_value_separator e.g. "[><?&(^#]"
+- The file format of the ".idx" index files is just "prefix<key_value_separator>TIMESTAMPED-prefix<token>" separated by a unique token e.g. "{&*/%}" and a key_value_separator e.g. "[><?&(^#]"

 ```
 goat[><?&(^#]1655304770518678-goat{&*/%}hen[><?&(^#]1655304670510698-hen{&*/%}pig[><?&(^#]1655304770534578-pig{&*/%}fish[><?&(^#]1655303775538278-fish$%#@*&^&
 ```

-- The file format of the ".del" files is just "TIMESTAMPED-key<token>" separated by a unique token e.g. "{&*/%}"
+- The file format of the ".del" files is just "TIMESTAMPED-prefix<token>" separated by a unique token e.g. "{&*/%}"

 ```
 1655304770518678-goat{&*/%}1655304670510698-hen{&*/%}1655304770534578-pig{&*/%}1655303775538278-fish$%#@*&^&
 ```

-- The file format of the ".log" and ".cky" files is just  "TIMESTAMPED-key<key_value_separator>value<token>" separated by a unique token e.g. "{&*/%}" and a key_value_separator like "[><?&(^#]"
+- The file format of the ".log" and ".cky" files is just  "TIMESTAMPED-prefix<key_value_separator>value<token>" separated by a unique token e.g. "{&*/%}" and a key_value_separator like "[><?&(^#]"

 ```
 1655304770518678-goat[><?&(^#]678 months{&*/%}1655304670510698-hen[><?&(^#]567 months{&*/%}1655304770534578-pig[><?&(^#]70 months{&*/%}1655303775538278-fish[><?&(^#]8990 months$%#@*&^&
 ```

-**Note: There is configuration that one can enable to escape the "token" in any user-defined key or value just to avoid weird errors.
+**Note: There is configuration that one can enable to escape the "token" in any user-defined prefix or value just to avoid weird errors.
 However, the escaping is expensive and it is thus turned off by default.**

 ## Acknowledgments